BEd in Early Childhood Education, MEd in Curriculum & Instruction, and COEAA Board Member

 “Get to know your students and let them know how important they are as a member of your classroom community.
 After all, to make a connection with the mind, you first have to make a connection with the heart.”

 Whitmore Village, Oʽahu, HI (at the time, it was a pineapple plantation village)

 Curriculum Studies; School of Teacher Education - Elementary

 COEAA Spotlight on Jan Iwase by Kayla Ueshiro

-Jan Iwase is a teacher at heart, a leader, and an author who continues to lead with aloha through her generous and heartwarming book donations made to the 2022 Institute for Teacher Education Elementary graduating student teachers and faculty.
+Jan Iwase is a teacher at heart, a leader, and an author who continues to lead with aloha through her generous and heartwarming book donations made to the 2022 School of Teacher Education Elementary graduating student teachers and faculty.

 What is your education background?

 I attended Leilehua High School.
 After graduating, I went to the University of Hawaiʽi at Mānoa with a goal of becoming a teacher.
 I graduated with a BEd with a specialty in early childhood education.
 After teaching with the Head Start program for fifteen years, I decided to go back to get my master’s degree.
 After attending classes after work and during the summer, I earned my MEd in Curriculum & Instruction focusing on children’s literature.
 I also attended classes at UHM to be certified as a school administrator.

 Who or what inspired you to become a teacher?

 Like most of my peers in our community, I did not attend preschool.
 So kindergarten was my first school experience, and I loved school, and I loved my teacher!
 I decided that being a teacher was the best possible job, and that was my goal throughout my entire school experience.
 I chose to focus on early childhood education because I wanted to give students a positive experience and strong foundation that would hopefully carry them through the rest of their school years.